National Museum of Nuclear Science & History

 V. J. McDonald worked for the Comstock-Bryant Electric Company.

-Evans worked in the United States Engineer District Office.
+R. M. Saunders worked for the United States Engineer District Office.